 Derek Tunstall MBE - A Mechanical Engineer by trade, Derek was born, has lived and worked in the Lake District, England his whole life.
 Derek is the epitome of service to others.
 Serving 25 years in front-line rescues with the Cockermouth Mountain Rescue Team and now as an Honorary Member, Derek was awarded the prestigious Member of the Order of the British Empire honour in 2000, from the late Queen Elizabeth II for services to the Lake District National Park Authority.
 His 50-year Lake District National Park award, including 10 years as Chairman of the Voluntary Warden Service, and 500 duties award (he’s done more than that) was received in 2022.
 As a Park Ranger, Derek has led guided hikes for the public, and organises work parties to improve the footpath system, and a yearly Sea & Mountain Rescue weekend.
 Guiding groups since 2005, Derek’s speciality is leading long distance hikes and getting everyone to the finish line with a smile on their face.
 Derek has toured Mont Blanc in both directions on his mountain bike, completed Scotland’s West Highland Way on foot and on bike, climbed 283 Munro’s and 214 Wainwright’s, hiked the Laugavegur trail in Iceland and completed 4 of the 5 hardest Via Ferrata in France and Italy.
 Whilst an active rescuer, Derek held a Casualty Care certification and now holds an Emergency First Aid Certificate.
 Derek is married to Anne (45 years) and has two sons and 3 grandchildren.

 Gene Goldberg - Growing up in Atlanta, Georgia, Gene was the only one in his family with outdoor interests.
 He met these by being active with the Cub and Boy Scouts.
 College and the army kept him from pursuing outdoor activities until he moved to Colorado in 1975.
 There he joined the Colorado Mountain Club and began hiking frequently.
 Eventually he became a leader for them, and afterwards also for another conservation and environmentally focused organization.
 Between these two, he has led over 100 day hikes and 70 one- or two-week long trips – hiking, backpacking, and cultural.
 These have been in the Colorado Rockies, Utah, Wyoming, California, England, Switzerland, France, Spain, Belgium, Austria, Croatia, Nepal, Bhutan, New Zealand, and Australia.
 Oh, and also 20 trips just in Italy, most of those in the Dolomites.
 Gene first became acquainted with Italy in 1969 when stationed in Naples with the US Army.
-A retired architect, he now fills his time leading hiking and hiking/cultural trips in these wide-spread areas.
-He lives in Denver, CO with his wife, Gail.
+A retired architect, Gene now lends his considerable expanse of knowledge of multiple countries world-wide advising Big Round World and its clients on destinations to visit and enjoy.
+Gene lives in Santa Fe, NM with his wife, Gail.